-- (1) The University may refuse to admit an applicant into a course, program or unit. - (2) This regulation applies whether or not- - (a) the applicant meets minimum entry requirements; - (b) the applicant has achieved any applicable entry score; - (c) quota or other restrictions apply. - (3) In deciding whether to admit a person the University may take into consideration- - (a) a person's previous studies or conduct at the University or other institutions; - (b) information provided in application documentation or otherwise known to the University which leads the University to believe that the applicant should not be admitted to the course, program or unit; - (c) requirements relevant to the delivery of the course, program or unit; and - (d) regulatory or administrative requirements or guidelines.
+- (1) The University may refuse to admit an applicant into a program or course. - (2) This regulation applies whether or not- - (a) the applicant meets minimum entry requirements; - (b) the applicant has achieved any applicable entry score; - (c) quota or other restrictions apply. - (3) In deciding whether to admit a person the University may take into consideration- - (a) a person's previous studies or conduct at the University or other institutions: - (b) information provided in application documentation or otherwise known to the University which leads the University to believe that the applicant should not be admitted to the program or course; - (c) requirements relevant to the delivery of the program or course; and - (d) regulatory or administrative requirements or guidelines.